How to Assess Development Needs for Succession Planning

-- Always include an objective measurement as part of your process.
+- always include an objective measurement as part of your process.

-- Determine what is important for success first, then select the right tool to measure it.
+- determine what is important for success first, then select the right tool to measure it.

-- Ensure the tool is evidence-based and shows validity for selection purposes.
+- ensure the tool is evidence-based and shows validity for selection purposes.

-- Use assessments that all stakeholders find relevant.
+- use assessments that all stakeholders find relevant.

-Use the Succession Profile to prepare a development plan to close these gaps over time.
+Use the Candidate Profile to prepare a development plan to close these gaps over time.
 Be sure to review, challenge, and adjust the profile at least once a year, and whenever there is any change in the role or its success criteria.
-Discuss the Succession Profile with the candidate and their leader at least annually as well.
+Discuss the Candidate Profile with the candidate and their leader at least annually as well.
 By making this review a priority, you will give your succession plan the visibility it needs, and demonstrate the company’s commitment to each individual’s development not just with words, but with concrete action.

 As a candidate works through the development plan, they should progress through the readiness levels toward Level A—ready to take on the role today.
-Be sure to update your Succession Bench overview document when a candidate’s readiness level has changed, to keep that document current, and to help measure and monitor the success of your development program overall.
+Be sure to update your Succession Bench when a candidate’s readiness level has changed, to keep that document current, and to help measure and monitor the success of your development program overall.